jgiang/asia/_posts/2015-12-24-hong-kong-flight.md

 It had been so long since I traveled through an international terminal.
 They're so much nicer and more fun than the domestic ones.
 We found a "Starbucks Evenings" that serves wine, but didn't have the time to enjoy a glass.
+I wonder if I can use my free drink to get some wine on the way back!

 <figure class="half">
     <a href="{{ site.url }}/images/day01/starbucks-evenings.jpg"><img src="{{ site.url }}/images/day01/starbucks-evenings.jpg"></a>